Lactuca serriola (Prickly Lettuce)

 More photos

-Photos by K. Chayka taken in Ramsey County.
-Photos by Peter M. Dziuk taken at numerous locations in the Twin Cities Metro area and in the Dakotas.
+Photos by K. Chayka taken in Ramsey and Scott counties.
+Photos by Peter M. Dziuk taken at numerous locations in Minnesota and the Dakotas.

 Comments